sailfishos/docs.sailfishos.org/Reference/Core_Areas_and_APIs/D-Bus_APIs/README.md

 ### qdbus command

 Introspection is easiest with `qdbus` command.
-That command is found on Sailfish OS from *qt5-qttools-qdbus* at `/usr/lib/qt5/bin/qdbus`.
+That command is found on Sailfish OS from *qt5-qttools-qdbus* at `/usr/lib/qt5/bin/qdbus` or `/usr/lib64/qt5/bin/qdbus`.

 List all services currently running on system bus:
 ```nosh